 “What can I not live without?”

 Finding the answers to the above questions may take some time, but those responses are quintessential to understanding yourself better.

-If traveling is important to you, prioritize it in your calendar and follow through.
+If traveling is important to you, put it on your calendar and follow through.
 That’s the only way to make your desires into reality.

 Expressing anger in your relationships, including with yourself

 Experiencing depression and suicidal thoughts